Systemic Constellations Compared: Methods, Differences, and Applications

 Note on professional implementation

-Systemic constellations—whether with people, figures, or symbols—can trigger profound processes.
-It is therefore all the more important that the facilitator is well-trained, experienced, and mindful in dealing with people and dynamics.
-This applies particularly to live constellations with people, but also to individual settings with figures.
-A safe framework is a fundamental prerequisite for effective and responsible constellation work.
+Systemic constellations – whether with people, figures, or symbols – can trigger profound processes.
+It is all the more important that the facilitator is well-trained, experienced, and mindful in dealing with people and dynamics.
+This applies especially to live constellations with people, but also to individual settings with figures.
+A safe framework is a basic prerequisite for effective and responsible constellation work.

 Our products, such as system boards, large wooden figures, and animal figures, are deliberately designed to support professional methods – in coaching, consulting, therapy, or educational contexts.
-They offer high quality, clear forms, and versatile applications – ideal for anyone working with systemic constellations or those new to the field.
+They offer high quality, clear shapes, and versatile applications – ideal for anyone working with systemic constellations or just starting out.